yamass/redg-documentation/docs/customization/runtime/default_value_strategy.md

         DefaultDefaultValueStrategy.java
         pluggable/PluggableDefaultValueStrategy.java

-# Default value strategy
+# DefaultValueStrategy

-The default value strategy is one of RedGs best features, and like most of RedG can be customized to fit your requirements.
-Out-of-the-box RedG provides two default value strategies: The `DefaultDefaultValueStrategy`, a minimalistic strategy, and the `PluggableDefaultValueStrategy`, a plug-in system that can be extended by either provided or custom plug-ins.
+The default value strategy is one of RedGs most important features, and like most of RedG can be customized to fit your requirements.

-## Default default value strategy
+The default implementation is `DefaultDefaultValueStrategy`.
+It delivers null for any nullable columns and a fixed non-null value for `NOT NULL` columns.
+However, most of the time, the `DefaultDefaultValueStrategy` will _not_ completely meet your needs.

+You could easily write your own `DefaultValueStrategy` from scratch, but we recommend using the `DefaultValueStrategyBuilder`.
+It provides a convenient and clear API for creating custom `DefaultValueStrategy`s.

+## DefaultDefaultValueStrategy

 RedG's default default value strategy supports the following data types and provides a fixed default value for them.